 Tiger Pit Caves was a cave exploration project in Wayanad in collaboration with DTPC (District Tourism Promotion Council, Wayanad, Kerala).
 A few weeks ago, through Jayan Wayanad, we came in contact with Hariharan Sir (Program Manager at DTPC, Wayanad).
 He had mentioned about a recently discovered cave in Wayanad.

 They would like to explore it and study the feasibility of promoting that as an Adventure Tourism Project.
 They wanted an expert caving group to lead their set of explorers.
 Hence, they had requested Bangalore Adventure School to provide the equipment and the required leadership.
 Thus we agreed upon to reach Wayanad for the weekend of Jan 14-15 and to do the exploration.

-Hariharan Sir from DTPC, Muneer Sir from Treasury department, Luckose Francis, Thomachan and few others who also live in that vicinity joined us for the exploration.
-Luckose and Thomachan had been to this cave previously and surprised us by their knowledge of this cave.
+Hariharan Sir from DTPC, Muneer Sir from Treasury department, Luka Francis, Thomachan and few others who also live in that vicinity joined us for the exploration.
+Luka and Thomachan had been to this cave previously and surprised us by their knowledge of this cave.
 The cave starts by 100 feet downclimb followed by another 100 feet rappel over a slanted rock slab.

 At the bottom of the rappel, there was like 1-foot deep water and a sandy floor under water.
 From here on we need to traverse about 350 ft to the right.
 This traverse is in the tight squeeze between two rock surfaces.
 This gap was at an angle of 60 degrees.